 The most common cause of anaemia in pregnancy is insufficient dietary iron.
 The best way to prevent iron deficiency anaemia is a healthy, iron-rich diet.
 However, if a woman enters pregnancy with low iron stores she may not be able to meet the increased iron requirements from diet alone.
 These women may be prescribed oral iron supplements from their LMC or doctor.

-Everyone benefits from eating a healthy, well-balanced diet.
-A healthy eating pattern includes:
+Everyone benefits from eating a he althy, well-balanced diet.

+A healthy eating pattern includes food from the following food groups each day: